pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

 ## Add CI

 In order for this tool to be used by everyone, we keep code and configuration in a GitHub repository.
-We can use Pulumi’s GitHub Actions to run a pulumi preview on a pull request, and a pulumi up on merge to main.
+We can use [Pulumi’s GitHub Action](https://www.pulumi.com/docs/guides/continuous-delivery/github-actions/) to run a pulumi preview on a pull request, and a pulumi up on merge to main.

 Here’s what that looks like on the pull request: